aidyp/adp/content/post/internet-explorer.md

 {{< expandable level=3 label="peering contests" >}}

 Peering can be a tense subject.
 Both sides of the arrangement have to agree to the peering connection.
-When each side is sending and receiving a roughly equal amount of data (and making an equal amount of money for it!), the relationship remains stable.
+When each side is sending and receiving a roughly equal amount of data (and making an equal amount of money from it), the relationship remains stable.
 However, sometimes one network owner will decide that the other isn't a fair partner.
-They might demand a higher fee for carrying traffic, or a share of the profits.
+They might demand a higher fee for carrying traffic, or a share of the other's profits.

 Some of these disputes have been legendary, like in 2010 when two internet service providers [went to war](https://gigaom.com/2010/12/01/comcast-level-3-battle/) with each other.
 These sort of disputes usually don't lead to any major disruption in service, although there can be cases where different zones in the internet can no longer reach other.

 {{</ expandable >}}

-### transatlanticism
+### 21st century trade winds

 Once our tiny packets reach a peering node,  they traverse seas and oceans on their journey to New Zealand.
 That they are able to do this is no small feat of engineering.
 There are enormous cables laid across the ocean floor that connect the networks of individual countries and continents together.
 These cables are [mapped here](https://www.submarinecablemap.com/).
 With a bit of guesswork, we might be able to figure out exactly _which_ of these submerged data pipes our packets travelled down.

 ![Alt](/pictures/cross_continent.png "around the world in 80ms")

 This cable is the FLAG Europe-Asia.
-We don't know for certain that this is the cable it took, but I'd like to think it boarded here.
+We don't know for certain that this is the cable it took, but it's a pretty good guess.

 ![Alt](/pictures/date_line.png "do timezones affect data?")

-And then finally, to New Zealand.
-One last journey for our humble packet.
+Then across the Pacific.

 ![Alt](/pictures/final_leg.png "there and back again")

+And finally to New Zealand.
+The last few hops in the journey.

 ### coming full circle

 `traceroute` can only tell us the path packets take on the way to the destination.
 It can't determine which route the packets take to return to us.
 Routing on the internet is complicated and dynamic; different days will yield different routes.
 Perhaps `www.govt.nz`  sent the reply back the same way, or it may have decided on a different route.
 There are routers along on the west coast of the US.
-From there, packets would have travelled across the states to the east coast.
+From there, packets might have travelled across the states to the east coast.
 Then they'd have boarded a transatlantic cable to the UK.
 After bouncing around London for a little while, the packets would have eventually reached my laptop.